Pythonidaer/CodingQuiz/README.md

 ## Usage
 This repo is simply a homework assignment.
 Feel free to inspect the code and notice how I made a Coding Quiz application:
+- Looping over arrays and objects
+- Nesting arrays within objects within arrays
+- Single-page application
+- Functions calling each other
+- Utilizing the Storage Object
+- Utilizing setTimeout as both a timer() as well as a brief alert popup

 ## Credits